Jamborees in Denmark

 Culturally vibrant, Denmark boasts a legacy of influential figures like Hans Christian Andersen and a thriving design scene in Copenhagen.
 The nation’s dedication to green energy aligns with its love for the outdoors, attracting adventurers and eco-conscious individuals alike.

-Association life flourishes, fostering a sense of community and engagement across sports, arts, and various interest groups.
+Life in local association flourishes, fostering a sense of community and engagement across sports, arts, and various interest groups.
 The Danish language, a melodic Nordic tongue, reflects the country’s heritage, warmly shared by locals.

 Efficient transportation

-With extensive experience from hosting national Jamborees, our transportation system is well-functioning.
-We aim to facilitate seamless journeys for Scouts and Guides, promoting the use of buses and public transport.
+With extensive experience from hosting national jamborees, our transportation system is well-functioning.
+We aim to facilitate seamless journeys for scouts and guides, promoting the use of buses and public transport.
 In our planning, we will designate official entry points, ensuring readily available bus transportation to the campsite.

 Copenhagen Airport, a major regional hub, enhances connectivity with convenient connecting flights, strategically located within a 40 minutes drive to our campsite Hedeland Naturpark.